eladsez/Unix-Shell/README.md

 # Some Possible Commands

-Most of the bash usual commands should work as they usually do.
+All the bash usual commands work as they usually do.
 - In addition, we've implemented all the required custom commands in the assignment

 `quit` - exits the shell.